DirectOutput/DirectOutput/Documentation/61_FX_BuiltIn.md

 __Valid values__

-The property AnimationDirection accepts the following values:
+The property AnimationStepDirection accepts the following values:

 * Down
 * Frame
 * Right
-\subsubsection DirectOutput_FX_MatrixFX_RGBAMatrixBitmapAnimationEffect_AnimationFrameDuration AnimationFrameDuration

-\subsubsection DirectOutput_FX_MatrixFX_RGBAMatrixBitmapAnimationEffect_AnimationStepCount AnimationStepCount

 \subsubsection DirectOutput_FX_MatrixFX_RGBAMatrixBitmapAnimationEffect_AnimationStepSize AnimationStepSize

+Thesize of the step in pixels or frames (depending on the \ref AnimationStepDirection) to the next frame of the animation.

 \subsubsection DirectOutput_FX_MatrixFX_RGBAMatrixBitmapAnimationEffect_BitmapFilePattern BitmapFilePattern